MicrosoftDocs/architecture-center/docs/resiliency/index.md

 * **Data consistency check**.
 If a failure happens in a data store, there may be data inconsistencies when the store becomes available again, especially if the data was replicated.
 * **Restoring from backup**.
 For example, if SQL Database experiences a regional outage, you can geo-restore the database from the latest backup.

 Document and test your disaster recovery plan.
-Include written procedures for any manual steps, such as manual failover, restoring data from backups, and so forth.
+Evaluate the business impact of application failures.
+Automate the process as much as possible, and document any manual steps, such as manual failover or data restoration from backups.
+Regularly test your disaster recovery process to validate and improve the plan.

 ## Summary
 This article looked at resiliency from a holistic perspective, emphasizing some of the unique challenges of the cloud.
 These include the distributed nature of cloud computing, the use of commodity hardware, and the presence of transience network faults.